trailcode/webAsmPlay/readme.md

 ----------------------

 WebAsmPlay was initially developed to evaluate web application development using Emscripten.

-Currently a handful of C++ libraries have been compiled with Emscripten in this project to run in the browser and run natively.
-The idea is to test a cross platform development environment where an application is developed and debugged both as a web application and a native application.
-Another goal is to discover the limitations and capabilities of Emscripten web application development.
-Cross platform development is achieved using cmake.
+At the time of writing the Emscripten part is not working.
+Hopefully in the future it will be.
+To see the last Emscripten build working: https://trailcode.github.io/ZombiGeoSim/index.html Hold down the "alt" key and move the mouse to pan.
+Hold down the "shift" key and move the mouse to rotate the camera.

 ![Screenshot](docs/webAsmPlay.jpg)